 Irish Halloween traditions

-Jack O Lanterns also are an Irish Halloween tradition.
-The first lanterns were carved from turnips or large potatoes.
+Another well-known custom, the Jack O’ Lantern, is also an Irish Halloween tradition.
+The first lanterns weren’t carved from pumpkins but from turnips or large potatoes.
 The name comes from an Irish folk tale about Stingy Jack, who tried to trick the devil.
-His punishment from the devil was to wander forever with only a burning ember inside a turnip to light his way.
+As punishment, the devil condemned him to wander the earth forever, lighting his way with nothing but a burning ember inside a hollowed-out turnip.

 You might call this mashed potato, but in Ireland it is colcannon and a traditional Irish Halloween food.
 Photo: Tourism Ireland.